-I have always had a long-term adoration for everything Italian.
+I have always greatly admired Italy.
 When I was a kid, I had a “Roma” t-shirt that I wore until the threads gave out.
-I would watch foreign movies with my dad, like Cinema Paradiso.
+I would watch Italian movies with my dad, like Cinema Paradiso.
 In college, I took years of Italian language classes, and would walk around trying to think and speak in Italian.
-I am positive that had to be annoying, but I was in love, what could I do?
+I am positive that had to be annoying, but I was in love with Italy, what could I do?!

-Italians value family and aesthetics.
-Their food is a direct reflection of both things.
-While this hardly qualifies as an “ugly” salad, maybe with poor knife skills it could be.
-But I kind of doubt it.
-Antipasto is the appetizer that signifies that a meal has started.
+Italians value aesthetics and family, and their food is a direct reflection of both things.
+Let’s be real; this hardly qualifies as an “ugly” salad!
+It’s completely gorgeous, which is just so Italian.
+In addition, “antipasto” is the appetizer that signifies that a meal has started.
 It generally includes meats, cheeses, pickled vegetables, olives, and artichokes.
 It brings people together.

-14 ounce extra firm tofu, pressed and cut into cubes
+14 ounce extra firm tofu, cut into cubes

 1 tsp dried oregano